Apfirebolt/react-aoe2-api-app/README.md

 ## Future Updates

-Deployment scripts to be added through Docker, Heroku and Netlify.
+- Deployment scripts to be added through Docker, Heroku and Netlify.
+- Search bar to be added for searching civilizations, units and more.

 ## Heroku Deployment